“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Life on the beach in Cape Maclear

-Cape Maclear, known also as Chembe is one of the most popular tourist destinations in Malawi.
+Cape Maclear, known also as Chembe, is one of the most popular tourist destinations in Malawi.
 Situated on the Nankumba Peninsula (Mangochi district), on the southern end of the lake, it’s the center of gravity of Lake Malawi National Park.

-This busy tiny town is basically a strip of beachfront lodges and bars, a sandy road runs parallel to the 4km long beach, lined by small shops, stalls, and local houses.
+This busy, tiny town is basically a strip of beachfront lodges and bars.
+A sandy road runs parallel to the 4km-long beach, lined by small shops, stalls, and local houses.

 What makes Cape Maclear so evocative is its lively humanity, busy with its daily chores on the light-gray beach, fishing, playing, washing stuff in the surreally calm waters of the bay, with the islands of Domwe and Thumbwe (Mumbo) as a scenic backdrop.